Santander accepts documents in English, French, Italian, Portuguese, Swedish, or German

 Related articles

-Comparing mortgage interest rates in Spain: what you need to know
+Mortgage in Spain from Ireland: what you need to know

 A platform for mortgages